rstudio/education.rstudio.com/content/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index.markdown

     canonical: true
 ---

 This is the second blog post in the "Teaching the Tidyverse in 2020" series.
 The first post was on [getting started](https://education.rstudio.com/blog/2020/07/teaching-the-tidyverse-in-2020-part-1-getting-started/), and today our focus is data visualisation.
-The following is a list includes new(ish) features of [ggplot2](https://ggplot2.tidyverse.org/) as well as not-so-new features that I see rarely in introductory teaching materials that I think belong there.
+In this post, I'll highlight some new(ish) features of [ggplot2](https://ggplot2.tidyverse.org/) as well as not-so-new features that I see rarely in introductory teaching materials that I think belong there.

 Let's start by loading the tidyverse and [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/) packages.